 But there’s still a massive problem with data exposure in dev environments and code repositories.
 Mercedes-Benz parent company Daimler AG suffered a leak of software development documentation in May due to a misconfigured GitLab repository.
 Security may not always be top of mind for everyone in your organization.
 That’s why you need a DLP solution that secures data automatically across all your SaaS apps.
 Scan your entire code base for secrets and credentials to catch anything that shouldn’t be shared in Snowflake, like API keys or passwords.
 Snowflake offers a solution to mask the data when working in the dev environment, but if the data is in the warehouse to begin with, it will always be at risk of exposure.
 DLP ensures that you no longer have to worry about it.

-Snowflake and the Nightfall API Platform are a perfect fit
+Snowflake and the Nightfall Developer Platform are a perfect fit

-Talk to us about how to add Nightfall’s API platform to Snowflake and start securing your essential data right away.
+Talk to us about how to add Nightfall’s developer platform to Snowflake and start securing your essential data right away.

 Nightfall is the industry’s first cloud-native DLP platform that discovers, classifies, and protects data via machine learning.
 Nightfall is designed to work with popular SaaS applications like Slack, Google Drive, & GitHub as well as IaaS platforms like AWS.
 You can schedule a demo with us below to see the Nightfall platform in action.